-- Two members to be appointed by the judge of the circuit court include Judy Olinger who resides in the Southwest Dubois School Corporation District, her term expires on December 31, 2021 and Tony Hasenour (Vice-President) residing in the Southeast Dubois School Corporation District with a term expiring on December 31, 2020;
+- Two members to be appointed by the judge of the circuit court include Joseph Keusch who resides in the Southwest Dubois School Corporation District, his term expires on December 31, 2020 and Tony Hasenour (Vice-President) residing in the Southeast Dubois School Corporation District with a term expiring on December 31, 2021;

 - One member to be appointed by the county executive (County Commissioners), Christine Prior (President) with a term expiring on December 31, 2019; and

 - Two members to be appointed by the county's fiscal body (County Council) include Jane Betz (Secretary)residing in the Greater Jasper School Corporation District with a term expiring on December 31, 2022 and Mark Denu of the Northeast School Corporation District with a term expiring on December 31, 2020.

 - The Dubois County Extension Board appoints and Ex-Officio member from their staff, Ken Eck, who has all the rights of a regular member including the right to vote.

 The Dubois County Park Board meets on the second Tuesday of January, April, July and October at 9:00 a.m. and also meet in April at 5:00 p.m. at the Clover Pavilion.
 Meeting dates are subject to change.
 Meetings are open to the general public.